puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 > - Arthur C. Clarke

-In this quest, we cover the installation of the Puppet agent and some of the core ideas involved in managing infrastructure with Puppet.
-You'll learn how to install the Puppet agent on a newly provisioned system and use `puppet resource` and `facter` to explore the state of that system.
-Through these tools, you will learn about *resources* and *facts*, the fundamental units of information Puppet uses to manage a system.
+In this quest, you'll begin your introduction to Puppet by installing the Puppet agent and learning some of the core ideas involved in managing infrastructure with Puppet.
+Once the Puppet agent is installed on a newly provisioned system, you will use the `puppet resource` and `facter` tools to explore the state of that system.
+Through these tools, you will learn about *resources* and *facts*, two of the fundamental units of information Puppet uses to manage a system.

-As you get started with this guide, remember that Puppet is a complex tool.
-While this guide will generally explain concepts as you encounter them, more advanced feature before it has been covered in depth.

 Ready to get started?
 Run the following command on your Learning VM:

     quest begin hello_puppet

-## Why Puppet?
+## What is Puppet?

+Before diving in to your first lesson, let's take a moment to review what Puppet is and why it's worth learning.

-Puppet is a configuration management tool that allows you to define changes and automate maintenance of the systems in your infrastructure.
+Put in the most general terms, Puppet is a configuration management tool that allows you to define changes and automate maintenance of the systems in your infrastructure.
+What really defines a tool, however, is what it's good for.

-### Portable
+Let's take a moment to review some of the features that distinguish Puppet from other approaches to configuration management.

-Puppet's declarative language gives you a single powerful syntax for describing desired state across Windows and Unix-like systems.
+**Puppet is portable.** It's declarative language gives you a single powerful syntax for describing desired state across Windows and Unix-like systems, network devices, and containers.

-### Centralized

-With Puppet's master-agent architecture, there's no need to connect to systems individually to make changes.
+**Puppet is centralized.** With Puppet's master-agent architecture, there's no need to connect to systems individually to make changes.
 Once the Puppet agent service is running on a system, it will periodically establish a secure connection to the Puppet master to fetch any Puppet code you've applied to it and make any changes necessary to bring the system in line with the desired state you described.

-### Modular

-The Puppet Forge is a repository of community maintained modules that give you everything you need to manage common applicatons and services.
+**The Puppet Forge** is a repository of community maintained modules that give you everything you need to manage common applicatons and services.

-### Cutting Edge

-With Puppet provides a stable platform for bringing new technologies into production.
-Puppet's integrations with technologies like Docker, Kubernetes, and Mesos let you engage with next generation software in a way that's simple, reliable, and consistent.
+**Puppet connects you to the cutting edge.** It provides a stable platform for bringing new technologies into production.
+Puppet's integrations with Docker, Kubernetes, Mesos and others let you engage with next generation software in a way that's simple, reliable, and consistent.

 ## The Puppet Agent

-In this quest, we'll focus on the Puppet agent.
+In just a moment, we'll walk you through the installation of your Puppet agent.
+First, however, let's take a moment to go over what the Puppet agent is and its role in your Puppet infrastructure.

 The Puppet agent runs on each of the systems you want Puppet to manage.
-It handles communication with the central Puppet master server and manages any changes needed to keep its system in line with the desired state.
+It handles communication with the central Puppet master server and handles any changes needed to keep its system in line with the desired state.
+While the Puppet agent is generally used as part of a Master/Agent architecture, it can also be used to compile and apply code locally.
+While this is generally used during module development to test code, a masterless Puppet setup can be appropriate for a minimal infrastructure such as a home server.
+(In fact, I highly recommend trying out Puppet for personal project as a way to continue learning once you've completed this guide.)

 When you install the Puppet agent you also get a suite of packages that support it.
 This includes tools like `facter` and `puppet resource` that you can also